leassis/chess/README.md

 ```

 ## Frontend implementation suggestion
-- GET /api/pieces and mount the board using the row,column,type and color make sure you keep track square ID.
-IDs are just pointer to the squares as a regular board
+- GET /api/pieces and mount the board using the row,column,type and color make sure you keep track square ID. square IDs are just pointer to the squares as a regular board
 - GET /api/status and get the `turn` to allow player to play
-- allow the player click on his piece, get the ID and GET /api/pieces/{ID}.
+- allow the player click on his piece, get the square ID and GET /api/pieces/{ID}.
 This will give you all the moves allowed and the squares could be highlighted.
-Keep track of the clicked ID
+Keep track of the clicked square ID
 - when user releases the piece get the square ID and POST /api/moves providing `from` and `to`
 - GET /api/status and get the `turn` to allow player to play and the game status
 - repeat the last 3 steps until game reaches checkmate